 Telehealth means no waiting room and no commute — just a private conversation with a Idaho-licensed professional.
 The evaluation is genuine, which is the whole point; quiz-only “instant” letters are the kind Idaho landlords and several state laws treat as invalid.

 Our Idaho-licensed mental health professionals serve renters across the state — from the capital, Boise, to its largest city, Boise, plus Boise, Meridian, Nampa and Idaho Falls and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Persistent nervousness, racing thoughts, or panic episodes that disrupt concentration and rest.